-We used the Scottish Health Survey (2015) to estimate prevalence of alcohol dependence in Scotland.
+We used the Scottish Health Survey to estimate prevalence of depression in Scotland.
 The Scottish Health Surveys (SHeS) are a series of stratified, cluster-sampled, cross-sectional surveys designed to measure the health of a representative sample of the Scottish population living in private households.
-This survey series started in 1995 with latest survey carried out in 2015.
-From 2003, questions have been asked of individuals of all ages and in 2015, the achieved national sample sizes for the core module were 5,000 adults and 1,421 children [6].
+This survey series started in 1995 with latest survey carried out in 2017 [7].

 Since 2012, the Alcohol Use Disorders Identification Test (AUDIT) questionnaire has been used in SHeS to assess problem drinking.
-The AUDIT questionnaire was primarily designed to screen for levels of alcohol dependency or high-risk use1.
+The AUDIT questionnaire was primarily designed to screen for levels of alcohol dependency or high-risk use3.
 In line with the World Health Organisation (WHO) guidelines on using the tool, responses to each of the ten AUDIT questions in SHeS were assigned values of between 0 and 4.
 Scores for the ten questions were summed to form a scale, from 0 to 40.
-In SBoD, and in line with WHO guidelines for interpreting AUDIT scale scores [7], those individuals with a score of 16 or more on the AUDIT scale were considered to be the 'alcohol dependent' population in Scotland.
+In SBoD, and in line with WHO guidelines for interpreting AUDIT scale scores [8], those individuals with a score of 16 or more on the AUDIT scale were considered to be the 'alcohol dependent' population in Scotland.
+We have used the SHeS survey prevalence by gender, of those reporting a score of 16 or more on the AUDIT scale, taking an average from SHeS surveys2012-16 (five survey waves).
+The survey prevalence was then multiplied with the NRS population estimate (2016), for males and females separately, to obtain expected number of cases of alcohol dependence by gender.

-In 2015, SHeS estimated that approximately 5% of men and 2% of women, aged 16 years and over, were harmful drinkers or possibly alcohol dependent, as outlined in Table 1.
-Based on this, we estimated that there were approximately 121,100 individuals with alcohol dependence in Scotland in 2015.
-This estimate was arrived at by taking the SHeS survey prevalence of those scoring 16 or more on the AUDIT scale and using it in conjunction with mid-year population estimates from NRS to make an inference nationally on the number of individuals in Scotland that are alcohol dependent.
+Pooling SHeS AUDIT scores between 2012-2016, we have estimated that approximately 3% of men and 1% of women, aged 16 years and over, were harmful drinkers or alcohol dependent.
+Based on this, we estimated that there were approximately 107,500 individuals with alcohol dependence in Scotland in 2016.